kieranjwhite/fezier/README.md

 multiplying the the x,y coords in the dirty rectangle by the value returned by draw_brushMagFactor(&brush).
-Consequently if the draw_brushMagFactor function returns a number >1, then the copied regions must be scaled up by this value.
+Consequently if the draw_brushMagFactor function returns a number >1, then the copied regions must be scaled up by this value during compositing.

 The dirty recangle returned by the draw_canvasDirty function is reset at the start of every draw_strokeMoveTo function call.
 To allow for